dansinker/tacofancy/base_layers/onion.md

-onion
+Onion
 ========

+## Ingredients

+* Onion
+* Olive oil (optional)

+## Directions

 An onion is typically cut up and then tossed into a skillet or something else to heat it.
 Olive oil is nice.
 They can be grilled or caramelized as well.